-AUDIT COMMITTEE
+III.
+NOMINATIONS FOR AUDIT COMMITTEE

-In accordance with Section 359(5) of the Companies & Allied Matters Act Cap C20 Laws of the Federation of Nigeria 2004, a shareholder may nominate another shareholder for appointment to the Audit and Compliance Committee.
-Such nomination should be in writing and reach the Company Secretary not less than 21 days before the Annual General Meeting.

-Kindly note that the provision of the Code of Corporate Governance issued by the Securities & Exchange Commission (SEC) stipulates that members of the statutory Audit Committee should have basic financial literacy and be knowledgeable in internal control processes.
+In accordance with Section 359(5) of the Companies and Allied Matters Act (Cap C20, Laws of the Federation of Nigeria, 2004) any member may nominate a shareholder for election as a member of the Audit Committee by giving notice in writing of such nomination to the Company Secretary at least 21 days before the Annual General Meeting.
+The Securities and Exchange Commission's Code of Corporate Governance for Public Companies has indicated that members of the Audit Committee should have basic financial literacy and should be able to read Financial Statements.